Finding Geometric Models by Clustering in the Consensus Space: Experimental Results

 Recent methods~\cite{tbd,tbd3d} address this task by employing Sequential RANSAC~\cite{vincent2001detecting,kanazawa2004detection} on the thresholded blur kernels.
-For the experiments, we extract blur kernels using the TbD method~\cite{tbd} from all sequences in the TbD~\cite{tbd} and TbD-3D~\cite{tbd3d} datasets.
+We extract blur kernels using the TbD method~\cite{tbd} from all sequences in the TbD~\cite{tbd} and TbD-3D~\cite{tbd3d} datasets.
 The TbD dataset is simpler since it contains mostly uniformly colored objects moving in the plane parallel to the camera plane.
 The TbD-3D dataset is more challenging with highly textured objects that are rotating and moving in 3D.
 The ground truth sub-frame object location is given from a high-speed camera.
 We estimate multiple line segments in each blur kernel and measure the average $L_2$ distance of each ground truth location to the closest fitted line segment.
 Table~\ref{tab:line_segment_table} shows the average error, its standard deviation, and average run-time for a wide range of state-of-the-art methods.
 We used the implementations provided by the authors.
-The proposed Prog-X$^+$ method outperforms all compared algorithms both in terms of accuracy and processing time, running in \textit{real-time}.
+The proposed method outperforms all compared algorithms both in terms of accuracy and processing time, running in \textit{real-time}.
+Additional results, \eg demonstrating the effect of the proposed soft assignment, are in the supplementary material.
+Without considering soft assignment, continuous chains can not be found.
+This leads to losing short segments and affects the accuracy notably.